 Drop a line to email@example.com to fix a meeting slot.

 Know more about the experts you want to meet –

-Dr. Kostiantyn Kravchyk, is the male – group leader in the Functional Inorganic Materials Group at ETH Zürich / Empa Dübendorf.
+Dr. Kostiantyn Kravchyk, is the senior researcher in the Functional Inorganic Materials Group at ETH Zürich / Empa Dübendorf.
 His current research interests include new electrochemical energy storage concepts and novel nanostructured materials for Li-ion, Na-ion, Mg-ion and Al-ion batteries.
 In total, he has co-authored over 40 publications and presented his research at over 20 international conferences and university seminars.
 He works as part of ETH Zurich (Department of Chemistry and Applied Biosciences) and Empa (Swiss Federal Laboratories for Materials Science and Technology).

 Through the Cleantech Week in India he looks forward to establish personal contacts with researchers from Indian academic/ business institutions.